trislaz/Democratizing_WSI/README.md

 conda env create -f requirements.yml && conda activate gigassl
 ```

-With these requirements you will be able to run gigassl models of type `mlp` using the `moco` encoder.
+With these requirements you will be able to run gigassl models of type `mlp` using the `moco` or `phikon` encoder.
 They provide a quick way to test the package, as well as good WSIs embeddings (even if a bit less performant than the ones obtained with `scm` models).

 ## Requirements to run gigassl models of type `scm`

 `scm` refers to SparseConvMIL-related models.
 These are the ones evaluated in the paper.

-After having installed the basic requirements, you will need to install the [SparseConvNet](https://github.com/facebookresearch/SparseConvNet), following the instruction on its github repository.
+After having installed the basic requirements, you will need to install the [SparseConvNet](https://github.com/facebookresearch/SparseConvNet) library, following the instruction on its github repository.
 In their setup instructions, do not forget to have at least one GPU available when launching `bash develop.sh`, otherwise the GPU version of the package will not be installed.

 ## Requirements to run gigassl trained on top of CTransPath embeddings

-`scm` and `mlp` GigaSSL models have been trained on both MoCo (in-house model) and CTransPath embeddings.
+`scm` and `mlp` GigaSSL models have been trained on both MoCo (in-house model), Phikon and CTransPath embeddings.
 Performances using the CTransPath embeddings are better than the ones using MoCo embeddings.
 As stated in the [CTransPath original package](https://github.com/Xiyue-Wang/TransPath), you will have to: